svilupp/svilupp.github.io/scratchpad/aihelpme_announcement.md

 Is it valuable?
 What are its limitations?

 Your feedback is invaluable in shaping this tool’s future, so join us in this innovative journey!

+EDIT: Thanks to @oxinabox for pointing out that the original example had an error in it!